Skip to Content

 The Benefits of Using Braided Lines on Spinning Reels

-Braided fishing lines were trendy when I started angling a couple of decades ago.
+Braided fishing lines were trendy when I started angling a few decades ago.
 Their popularity has increased since, especially among the pro anglers, and for a good reason because braided lines enable them to cast further and with more accuracy.

-The maximum length of a monoline you can spool on a spinning reel is usually shorter than the length of a braided line.
+The maximum length of a monoline you can spool on a spinning reel is usually shorter than that of a braided line.

 Consequently, replacing a monoline with a smaller-diameter braided line will allow you to avoid vegetation or similar obstacles and minimize line friction during casting.